Back to blog

 5. Get Enough Sleep

 Getting enough sleep is another critical factor in controlling your appetite.
-When you don't get enough sleep, this can lead to tiredness and fatigue.
-And when you're tired, this often leads to poor decision-making, including overeating.
-So try to get at least 7 hours of sleep each night so you can have better control over your eating habits and appetite.
+When you don't get enough sleep, you can experience tiredness and fatigue.
+When you're tired, you often make poor decisions, including overeating.
+So try to get at least 7 hours of sleep each night so you can better control your eating habits and appetite.

 6. Stay Hydrated